 Jerry recovered and went back to school to complete his education.
 Not only did he get his high school degree, but he also used the GI Bill to get his bachelor’s degree from Kansas University.

 As if Jerry’s experience in the war wasn’t enough, he had two other close calls with death.
-First, when Jerry was 25, his car was hit head on by a drunk driver.
-Jerry suffered massive head trauma and was in surgery for 23 hours.
+First, when Jerry was twenty-five, his car was hit head on by a drunk driver.
+Jerry suffered massive head trauma and was in surgery for twenty-three hours.
 He eventually had an acrylic plate put into his head and he had to re-learn his memory, but he never gave up and he recovered.
-Then, in 1981, he was caught in an elevator with 3 other men when an arsonist set fire to the Las Vegas Hilton.
-When the elevator door opened, Jerry crawled to safety, but the 3 other men, who tried to run through the smoke, died from smoke inhalation.
+Then, in 1981, he was caught in an elevator with three other men when an arsonist set fire to the Las Vegas Hilton.
+When the elevator door opened, Jerry crawled to safety, but the three other men, who tried to run through the smoke, died from smoke inhalation.

 Jerry attributes his longevity to the Marines who instilled in him that he must never give up, no matter how bad things get, and his faith in God as a Christian.
 He feels duty-bound to tell people his story so they understand that there is a cost to the freedoms we all enjoy.